Best Times to Visit Valletta, Malta

 Essential Travel Tips

-Pack comfortable walking shoes – you'll be doing a lot of it!
-Also, bring a light jacket or shawl, as evenings can get cool, especially near the sea.
-And don't forget sunscreen; the Maltese sun is strong!
+Pack comfortable walking shoes – you'll be doing a lot of walking on cobblestone streets!
+Also, bring a light jacket or sweater, as evenings can get cool, even in summer.
+A reusable water bottle is essential, as it can get very hot during the day.

 Weather Details